What is Toll-Tax?

 • Used as a funeral van

-• Mechanical vehicles that are specially designed and constructed for use of a person suffering from a physical disability
+• Mechanical vehicles that are specially designed and constructed for the use by a person suffering from a physical disability

 1. Exemptions For Common People